Improve Your Health With Modern Meditation

 So don’t wait for disaster to strike.
 Don’t wait to feel unhealthy, stressed or anxious before you decide to make changes and put your inner architect to work.
 Decide to do it now; work from a space of inspiration and joy rather than from pain.

 Our work focuses on helping people work out ways to stay in a good place rather than tackling how to get out of a bad place.
-If you’d like to learn more about modern meditation, take a look at our upcoming meditation events or find out more about our meditation programmes.
+If you’d like to learn more about modern meditation, take a look at our upcoming meditation events.

-Our first book, Making Happy Work: A beginner’s guide to navigating the modern world with meditation is published on 1st February 2019.
+Our first book, Making Happy Work: A beginner’s guide to navigating the modern world with meditation is available now.